antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

-* One of the genes that is differentially expressed, is MLH1.
-Click on its magnifying glass to look at the expression of MLH1 in the MSI vs. MSS samples.
+One of the genes that is differentially expressed, is MLH1.
+* Click on its magnifying glass to look at the expression of MLH1 in the MSI vs. MSS samples.

 ------

-![](_static/images/R2d2_logo.png)**In the list of differentially expressed genes, MLH1 is significantly lower expressed in the msi group vs the mss group: msi < mss.
+![](_static/images/R2d2_logo.png)**In the list of differentially expressed genes, MLH1 is significantly lower expressed in the msi group vs the mss group: msi < mss.<br>
 When you look at the expression plot of MLH1, what do you notice about the expression of the samples in this group?
-Do you see a clear-cut trend of lower MLH1 expression in the MSI group?**
+Do you see a clear-cut trend of lower MLH1 expression in the
+MSI group?**
 <br>
 <br>